OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-066.md

 ## Psalm 66:8

-> Bless our God, you peoples,
+> Praise our God, you peoples,
-> And sound His praise abroad,
+> And let His praise be heard far and wide,

 ## Psalm 66:9

-> Who keeps us in life,
+> Who preserves our lives,
-> And does not allow our feet to slip.
+> And does not let our feet stumble.

 ## Psalm 66:10

-> For You have put us to the test, God;
+> For You have tested us, God;
 > You have refined us as silver is refined.

 ## Psalm 66:11

 > You brought us into the net;
-> You laid an oppressive burden upon us.
+> You placed a heavy burden upon us.

 ## Psalm 66:12

-> You made men ride over our heads;
+> You allowed men to ride over our heads;
-> We went through fire and through water.
+> We went through fire and water.
-> Yet You brought us out into a place of abundance.
+> Yet You brought us out to a place of abundance.

 ---

 ## Psalm 66:13

 > I shall come into Your house with burnt offerings;
-> I shall pay You my vows,
+> I shall fulfil my vows to You,

 ## Psalm 66:14

-> Which my lips uttered
+> Which my lips have spoken
-> And my mouth spoke when I was in distress.
+> And my mouth declared when I was in distress.

 ## Psalm 66:15

-> I shall offer to You burnt offerings of fat animals,
+> I shall offer to You burnt offerings of well-fed animals,
 > With the smoke of rams;
-> I shall make an offering of bulls with male goats.
+> I shall present an offering of bulls with male goats.

 > Selah